Today, we’re focusing on a versatile herb that features in a number of our products: fennel.

 Fennel has many uses, from the culinary to the medicinal.
 It features prominently in Mediterranean cuisine, used as a spice, eaten raw, cooked as a side dish, used in pasta and risottos, and used in vegetable and meat dishes, among other uses.

-Its medicinal uses are similarly varied.
+Medicinal uses of fennel are similarly varied.
 Fennel was found by the German Commission E to relieve mild indigestion and coughs.
 The seeds can be chewed to sweeten breath and help a toothache, and a gargle will relieve a sore throat.
 Fennel is sometimes used as a colic remedy.
 It’s even used as flavoring in some natural toothpastes.
 You may have also seen fennel seeds offered as you leave Indian restaurants to help with digestion.

 Fennel has been used for centuries to increase breast milk production, and it’s an ingredient in a number of our products, including: More Milk Plus, More Milk Plus Alcohol Free, More Milk Plus Capsules, More Milk Special Blend, More Milk Special Blend Alcohol Free, More Milk Special Blend Capsules, and More Milk.
 We do not use fennel oil, but instead the whole seed extract in our products.